Better-HPC/keystone-api/docs/install/slurm.md

 ???
 Example "Example: Tracking GPU and IOP"

-    The following example extends the default TRES list with resources called GPU and iop1.
+    To track GPU and a license-based resource named `iop1`:

     ```
     AccountingStorageTRES=gres/gpu,license/iop1